 2Still air or forced air incubator?
 There are 2 main types of incubator.
 Still air and forced air.
 The difference is simply a fan.
 In forced air incubators, a fan circulates the air around the incubator which keeps the temperature constant in all parts of the incubator.
 The temperature can be measured anywhere within the airflow.
 In a still air incubator, there is no fan, the heat stratifies (forms layers) inside the incubator so the temperature is different between the top and bottom of the incubator.
 Care has to be taken when setting the incubator up, the temperature at the centre of the egg should be correct for the species being incubated (37.5ºC for chickens eggs for example).
 The temperature at the height of the top of the hatching egg is what is usually measured with a correction being applied according to the manufacturer’s instructions.

 The Brinsea Octagon 20 incubator shown on the right turns eggs automatically by slowly rocking the whole incubator backwards and forwards continuously.
 Other incubators can have moving floors underneath egg trays or metal bars that slide back and forth, rolling the eggs that sit in between.
-There are many different designs of incubator on the market, with many new Manufacturers of Egg Incubator from China starting to sell their products in the UK too.
+There are many different designs of incubator on the market.

 4Ease of cleaning.
 You may not be thinking about this now but believe me, when you come to clean your incubator after the hatch and see the mess that is made you’ll be pleased you considered the cleaning when you bought your incubator.
 Hatching eggs is great fun but cleaning up afterwards is not.